Lot Fourteen: 2021

+In October 2021, it was announced that the $60m International Centre for Food, Hospitality and Tourism Studies had been scrapped and the state government was looking at pursuing a hi-tech cyber education centre for the site at the back of the development.
+It was to have been Le Cordon Bleu's new Adelaide home, replacing the TAFE SA Regency Park International Centre, but apparently Le Cordon Bleu and TAFE SA were reluctant to move from their Regency Park site.

 2022

 In September 2022, it was announced that Airbus Defence and Space would be setting up a research facility at Lot Fourteen in October, responsible for developing new satellites for the Australian Defence Force.
 The company will work on the Defence Department's "Resilient Multi-mission Space STaR Shot" (RMS) program, which includes the development and launching of at least four satellites over the following eight years.

+2024

+On 30 September 2024 it was announced that the new Innovation Centre would be completed in 2027–8.
+A new master plan has scheduled the Innovation Centre to be the first new building as part of it, and as of this announcement, had 77 per cent of tenancies arranged.
+The newest one is BAE Systems, which will move from its current headquarters in Edinburgh, South Australia, bringing around 500 employees to the site.